The Seasons: How Do My Senses Help Me Experience The World?

 In Nursery, students build up their pre-literacy skills in their weekly library class by using a book’s illustrations as clues to understand the meaning of a story.
 They practice “reading” and mimicking the non-verbal expressions and emotions of characters in books as a key stepping-stone in the development of empathy.
 They begin to explore the difference between fiction and non-fiction and to learn how the spine label on a library book can help them to determine whether a book is an expression of the author’s imagination or a source of factual information.

-The French class is designed to follow as closely as possible the process by which children acquire their first language.
+French and Spanish classes are designed to follow as closely as possible the process by which children acquire their first language.
 The children are immersed in a language-rich environment made comprehensible through the use of body language, visual aids, and abundant repetition in a variety of contexts.
 The teacher uses mainly story-based activities to bring the language to life.
 Through careful scaffolding of new and recycled words, the children acquire a foundation of basic vocabulary, and simple useful phrases.
 A typical lesson will include some of the following: puppets, movement, imaginative play, games, music, and drawing.
 The focus is mainly on listening, and understanding what is said as the students acquire the language while participating in interactive age- appropriate activities.

 Music: Our goals in Nursery are to inspire appropriate and imaginative responses to music using the voice and the body, and to lay groundwork for music literacy through guided critical listening.
 The students sing and move by using folk songs, games, chants, finger plays, gross motor movement activities, and listening exercises.
 Materials include American folk songs and games, Far Brook songs, songs and games from around the world in their original foreign language (such as Spanish, French, Japanese, Maori and Chinese), and formal repertoire of the classical canon, with a focus on Saint-Säens’ Carnival of the Animals.
 The overarching theme to our repertoire selection in Nursery is “Animals and Food!”
 Students learn to respond to music individually (hopping, skipping, finger plays), in groups (circles, partners), and with vocal sounds (animal sounds, head voice, and melodic singing).
 Specialized activities encourage students to listen critically (matching pitch, recognizing individual instruments, high sounds and low sounds, loud and soft).
 Participation in and observation of Far Brook traditions allow Nursery students to gain a sense of themselves as being a part of a larger community that values singing together.
 Students are encouraged to sing when participating in Morning Meeting.